subphu/SFML/README.md

 - Extract to `/Libraries Windows/SFML`
 - Copy debug dll from bin to `/Debug`
 - Copy dll from bin to `/Release`
+- Copy source code in Visual Studio
+- Copy `Proof of Concept/Resources` folder in `/Debug`, `/Release`

 ### Run in Mac
 - Download [SFML Library](https://www.sfml-dev.org/download/sfml/2.5.1/) for macOS